Understanding Presta Valve Pumps

 What is a Presta Valve?

-Presta valves are easy to spot because they are narrower than the Schrader valves commonly found on car tires.
-They consist of three main parts: the valve stem, a lock nut, and a valve core.
-A small knurled nut at the top unscrews to allow air flow.
-These valves are often used on high-pressure tires where maintaining air pressure is crucial.
+Presta valves are the skinny ones.
+They’re noticeably narrower than the Schrader valves you’ll find on car tires.
+They’ve got three main parts: the valve stem, a lock nut, and a valve core.
+There’s a small knurled nut at the top that you unscrew to let air flow in and out.
+You’ll see these valves on higher-pressure tires where holding air pressure reliably really matters.

 Why Use Presta Valves?